zigpy/bellows/README.md

 Perhaps more important to know today is that EZSP v5, v6 and v7 (EmberZNet 6.6.x.x) use the same framing format, but EmberZNet 6.7.x.x/EZSP v8 introduced new framing format and expanded command id field from 8 bits to 16 bits and is and is not backward compatible.

+EZSP v9 protocol is largely the same as EZSP v8, though there are breaking changes in some responses and bellows has been updated to handle the new additions.

 ## Project status

 This project is in early stages, so it is likely that APIs will change.